lucylai96/lucylai96.github.io/blog/gradapps.md

 * **Being able to clearly convey your contribution to research projects, and the content of those projects.** Several PIs asked me to clarify what exactly I did, as to understand how much ownership I took of the project.
 * **Being able to carry a dynamic and intriguing conversation about science,** be it the PI’s science, your science, or the field in general.
 This doesn’t mean you have to know everything--in fact, I found that reading a PI’s papers in depth didn’t really help in the interview process (abstracts definitely suffice), but the ability to actively listen and engage in a thoughtful scientific discussion helps them gauge how you think.
 Actively ask questions.
 * **Fit.** At the end of the day, I think admissions is really about this vague word called "fit."
 I cannot stress enough that the process of applying to graduate school goes in both directions: the program is evaluating YOU to see if you would thrive in their research environment, but YOU are also evaluating THEM to see if you would be happy there.
 It’s like dating--both parties have to be invested.

-### Insight gathered from PIs on admissions committees
+<div style="text-align: right"><a href="https://lucy-lai.com/blog/gradapps#table-of-contents">back to top</a> </div>

 ### Personal observations as an interviewer
-(2022 Update) This year I was invited to be a student interviewer for Harvard's PhD Program in Neuroscience
+(2022 Update) This past application cycle, I was invited to be a student interviewer for Harvard's PhD Program in Neuroscience.
+As a part of this, I interviewed 5 students.
+As an interviewer, I definitely echo everything I said above about "what matters" for getting into grad school, but below, I'll detail what I _personally_ looked for in applicants, and what kind of person I think should get into grad school.

+I crafted a rather unique interview format, which consist of a selection of the following questions (along with why I ask them / what I look for in the answers):
+* ***Tell me about your research or favorite project to date***: I ask this question to get a sense of whether people can explain their research from both a broad high-level perspective, as well as the details of what they actually did.
+I gauge individual contribution and passion from this question too.
+* ***What is something you wish you did differently in your research?***: Everyone has regrets or mistakes, especially when starting out in research.
+I look to see how the individual learned from their past research experiences and if they really questioned the method or project they were working on.
+* ***What do you want to work on in graduate school?***: This is a pretty standard question that I described above.
+I ask this to get a sense of how the student would in our program and what labs they could join if they came here.
+I also use this to suggest to them labs they may not have heard of before!
+* ***What do you think you will (1) thrive at and (2) struggle with in your PhD?***: This is a much more introspective question than usually asked during PhD interviews, but I like it because it helps me get a sense of this person's strengths and weaknesses, which I think are very important to know before one enters a PhD program.
+This influences the kind of advisor and mentoring style one chooses (hands-on vs hands-off), expectations of grad school, and awareness of how to get help.
+Everyone struggles at some point in a PhD, so it's important to know yourself as best as possible!
+(This is my personal plug for proactive therapy, of which the Harvard insurance covers 8 free sessions of---high recommmend for anyone and everyone 🙂)
+* * ***Do you have any questions about the program, specific labs, Boston, Harvard?***: I end with a good chunk of time for the interviewee to ask me questions!
+I think this is really important especially as a student interviewer because I'm the only student they get to talk to (in the interviews) and can often provide a different perspective than the faculty.
+I really emphasize that they can ask _whatever_ they wish!
+So go for it!

+Besides these explicit questions, I also look for certain character qualities in how they answer their questions.
+These include: **humility, curiousity, ingenuity, resilience, diligence, kindness, and integrity**.
+I look for these things because they are important qualities to being a good scientist, and are also qualities that I desire in peers and colleagues.

+After the interview, when I'm writing up my report, I summarize our conversation and then give a sense of whether this person has "done their research" about our program and how well I think they would fit at Harvard (both in research interests and in the Program in Neuroscience student body).
+I'd like to say that our student body really cares about community, and contrary to what many people think of when they think of Harvard (or at least what I thought would be a group of pretentious pricks), my classmates and program-mates are some of the smartest, hard-working, caring, kind, and fun people I know.
+So we definitely want to preserve that culture here in PiN!

+I will say that my impression of students matched pretty well with the facultys' impressions: the students that I thought should be admitted were given an offer, and the ones that I thought had a slightly weaker application and interview were not given one.
+So take whatever you will from that!

+There you go, that's my take on "who gets into grad school" in all my transparency as an interviewer!
+If you happen to be interviewed by me in the future and you "study" this list of questions beforehand, feel free to let me know :)
+<div style="text-align: right"><a href="https://lucy-lai.com/blog/gradapps#table-of-contents">back to top</a> </div>

 ------
 ## How to choose a school
 If you’ve been fortunate enough to receive an offer of admission, **CONGRATULATIONS!** 🎉 It's time to celebrate!
-But when **The Universal D-Day (decision day) of April 15** rolls around, you’ll have to have made a choice about where you will spend the next 5-7 years of your life… no biggie, right?
+But when The Universal D-Day ("decision day") of **April 15** rolls around, you’ll have to have made a choice about where you will spend the next 5-7 years of your life… no biggie, right?
 Something that I didn’t expect from the application process was the self growth and reflection that occurred by mulling over my decision.
-One important question to ask (preferable before you begin interviewing) is: **what is most important to you?**
+One important question to ask (preferable before you begin interviewing) is: ***what is most important to you?***

 For many, research fit is obviously at the top of the list; after all, that’s what we’re all going to grad school for, right?
 To study what we love!
 But what if you’re not terribly certain about your particular topic of interest yet?
 Then maybe it’s more important for you to choose a place that gives you the most options for labs to explore before you commit the next few years to a particular one.
 These important factors will differ from person to person, and are what makes this decision highly personal.